 A business practice where a company owns its own supply chain.
 For example, owning the farms where hemp is grown, the barns where it’s stored, and the labs where it’s processed.
 This means that a vertically integrated company can ensure tighter quality control and maintain their core values and practices across all parts of the production process.

 Now that you better understand all the words you’ve spotted while doing your CBD research, you’re ready to go shopping!
-Check out our online store now.
+Check out our hemp wholesale products now!

 You may also be interested in…